cardo-org/Rembus.jl/docs/src/index.md

 An `Authenticated` component is a named component that own a private key or a shared secret which can prove its identity.

 Only authenticated components may use Pub/Sub private topics and private RPC methods.

-An URL string defines the identity and the connection parameters of a component.
-The [Macro-based API](./macro_api.md#component) page documents the URL format.

 ## Index